Bates College: WRBC

 WRBC is the college radio station of Bates College and was first aired in 1958.
 Originally started as an AM station at Bates, it began with the efforts of rhetoric professor and debate coach Brooks Quimby.
 It is ranked by the 2015 Princeton Review as the 12th-best college radio station in the United States and Canada, making it the top college radio in the NESCAC.

 A cappella

 There are five auditioned a cappella groups on campus.
-The Deansmen and the Manic Optimists are all-male, the Merminaders are all-female, and the co-ed groups are known as TakeNote and the CrossTones.
+The Deansmen and the Manic Optimists are all-male, the Merimanders are all-female, and the co-ed groups are known as TakeNote and the CrossTones.